Ayushi13598/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-Twitter sentiment analysis with Niave Bayes Classifier.
+Twitter sentiment analysis with Naive Bayes Classifier.

 Dataset also available on kaggle.